atlassian/react-beautiful-dnd/docs/api/draggable.md

 ));
 ```

+Rules:

+- Your `key` needs to be unique within the list
-Your `key` should not contain the `index` of the item.
-It should be unique to the item: something like `id`.
-Usually you will want to just use the `draggableId` as the `key`.
+- Your `key` should not include the `index` of the item

+Usually you will want to just use the `draggableId` as the `key`

 `React` will warn you if your list is missing `keys`.
+It will not warn you if you are using `index` as a part of your `key`.

 Not using `keys` correctly will cause really bad times 💥

 [`React` docs about `keys`](https://reactjs.org/docs/lists-and-keys.html)